ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

   - A database is unavailable for some reason.
   - An Internet connection is unavailable for some reason.

-The action of the program in the above cases is situation-dependent.
+The action of the program in the above cases is dependent on the situation.
 Program may halt, show an error message, silently handle the error, fall back to a default value, etc.

-In any case, we should be prepared to handle all possible situations in a graceful manner.
+In any case, we should be prepared to handle most situations in a graceful manner.

 In practice we then have to validate all critical variables before